 - Allow the pancake batter to rest for 5-10 minutes.
 Meanwhile, preheat a nonstick griddle to 325F.

-- Lightly grease the griddle (optional), and scoop the pancake batter onto the griddle.
-If using a 1/2 cup measuring cup as a scoop, you should end up with 4 large pancakes.
+- Lightly grease the griddle, and scoop the pancake batter onto the griddle.
+If using a ½ cup measuring cup as a scoop, you should end up with 4 large pancakes.

-- Allow the pancakes to cook on the first side until bubbles form on the surface—approximately 5 minutes.
+- Allow the pancakes to cook on the first side until bubbles form on the surface—approximately 5-7 minutes.
+Don't rush this part!

 Just loved the way you have explained!